vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 > **The commitment transaction has two outputs, the first belonging to Alice and the seconds belonging to Bob.
 > In Questions 3 and 4, we were trying to prevent Alice from stealing Bob by propagating an old channel state.
 > For that, we modified only Alice's output.
-> Why we didn't need to change Bob's output at all?**
+> Why we didn't need to change Bob's output at all, at that point?**

 **Purpose:**
 - Identify the exact point of failure in the protocol.